Kartanoism

 Kartanoist life was strictly asceticist, including most of all total sexual abstinence, even in marriage.
 Women were forced to wear dark-coloured clothes, cover their heads in scarves and dress in long dresses, to avoid rousing sexual urges in men.
 Children were raised severely, even cruelly.
 The movement held prayer and sermon meetings, which could last well into the night.
 They included long kneeling prayers, preferably with the face pressed into the floor, and praying in such a loud voice "that the devil would flee away".
 The prayer meetings would often end in ecstatic experiences, where participants banged their heads and hands on the floor, shouted and wailed, had visions, spoke in tongues and prophesied.

-Kartanoism received negative publicity as a result of a trail in 1935 regarding an incident in which a number of children from a nearby village were forced to work for long hours without food.
+Kartanoism received negative publicity as a result of a trial in 1935 regarding an incident in which a number of children from a nearby village were forced to work for long hours without food.
 The court case, which was held behind closed doors due to the sensitivity of the case, drew the attention of newspapers.
 After this, the movement received negative publicity in various other contexts, including a 1937 book by Eino Hosia from Satakunta called Tulipunaiset ratsastajat ("The scarlet riders"), which was critical of the movement.

 After Alma Kartano's death, the movement faded away.
 There are currently very few Kartanoists, and they are usually integrated into the local Lutheran parishes.